blinskey/greek-reference/README.md

 ## Status

 The latest release is version 1.0.2.
 The corresponding version of the [Greek Reference Database Creator][] is 1.1.0.
+You can view a changelog for each release starting with 1.0.0 on the [Releases page][].

 ## Building the App